Cacti/cacti/README.md

 ### Many, many New Features

-There are many, many additional changes that are best left for a ChangeLog review.
-Some examples include features like:
+There are many additional changes that are best left for a ChangeLog review.
+Some examples include:

-* A completely New Tree design that can scale to hundreds of thousands of node even over wide area networks
+* A completely new Tree design that can scale to hundreds of thousands of nodes even over wide area networks
-* The ability to Audit Data Sources vs. their Data Template and be provided RRDtool syntax on how to resolve issues
+* The ability to Audit Data Sources against their Data Template and be provided RRDtool syntax on how to resolve issues
-* A New Graph View that automatically resizes images to match your screen resolution
+* A new Graph View that automatically resizes images to match your screen resolution
 * jQuery multi-select for Graph Templates on the various Graph View pages
 * Running Realtime on dozens of Graphs concurrently without additional popup windows
 * The ability for users to change their password from the UI